qiskit-community/qiskit-metal/README.md

 >  Quantum VLSI and Sims

-`This is Version 0.1.
-THis version is stable, but depreciated.
-For future use, please switch to V0.2, when it is relased.
+CAUTION: `This is version v0.1.
+This version is stable, but depreciated.
+For future use, please switch to v0.2, when it is relased.
 Curently v0.2 is in dev mode. `

 ## Docs and how to use